wiremoons/systemp/README.md

 The program was written to check up on the current temperature of a couple of Raspberry Pi 4B computers.

 I already had a similar tool written in C called [rpi-temp](https://github.com/wiremoons/rpi-temp).
 This however only works with the Raspbian version of Linux, so did not work when running the my Raspberry Pi on Ubuntu 64bit ARM Linux instead.
-So I re-created a tool that worked with any Debian based Linux, such as Debain, Ubuntu, and Raspian.
-It also works with other non Raspbery Pi computer too.
+So I re-created a tool that worked with any Debian based Linux, such as Debian, Ubuntu, and Raspbian.
+It also works with other non Raspberry Pi computer too.

 When run, the command outputs the following:
 ```